8 Financial Statements Every Property Manager Needs (Updated for 2026)

 Process:

-This report is especially important for commercial or block managers needing to recover charges in line with lease terms.
+This report is especially important for commercial or block managers needing to recover charges in line with lease terms and to align with the 18-month service charge rule.

 8. Monthly Bank Statements with Reconciliation